MOSAIC Rules Are Here: How FBOs Can Cash In on the Training Revolution

 MOSAIC provides these key changes:

-• Cessna 172s, Cherokee 140s, and most 4-seat trainers now qualify as Light-Sport Aircraft
+• Cessna 172s, Cherokee 140s, and most 4-seat trainers can now be flown by sport pilots (expanded privileges, not LSA designation)

 • No medical certificate required for sport pilots (driver's license medical)